-This is how to remove Pinterest board covers – it should be easier than it is.
+This is how to remove Pinterest board covers step by step.
+Unfortunately, it is not a straightforward process.

 Board covers on Pinterest used to be the “thing”.

 They were creating cute little pictures emblazoned with the name of the board in a fancy font and setting it as a board cover.

 Then Pinterest changed the sizes of the board cover images.
 Because change is what Pinterest does best ;-).

 And those fancy board covers didn't quite look right anymore.

 So, some people deleted the pin they were using as the board cover and replaced it with one of their other pins instead.

 This worked out well – you could change your board cover monthly or seasonally to reflect current happenings.

 But what if you decided that you wanted to remove Pinterest board covers altogether?

 What if you wanted your Pinterest board to display as a just a grid of your most recent pins as shown in the image above.